sonofhypnos/dotfiles/README.md

 ### Magic SysRq Keys

 On the ThinkPad T460, the magic key just requires you to press Fn.
 Just Fn+F is going to kill the application with the most memory etc.
+On the thinkpad E16 (your main laptop as of 2026-03-11), you get the magic key via Alt+Fn+F9

 [More documentation on the magic key bitmap](https://docs.kernel.org/admin-guide/sysrq.html).